irmantastam/wp-blank/README.md

 It will build css and js bundles inside theme's /src/dist directory based on sources inside /src/js/main.js.
 Compiled bundles are already registered in theme's functions.php file so no additional configuration is needed!
+You can modify templates for your own projects in a way you need and start focusing on building your theme imediately.